0x3F3F/0x3F3F.github.io/_posts/2018-02-08-Asset-Alloc-Correlation.md

 > "Recency Bias in now a Systematic Risk"

-The note states that while these portfolios perform well in secular booms, they struggle when interest rates are at the zero bound or during periods of rapidly rising inflation.
+The note states that while these portfolios perform well in secular booms, they struggle when interest rates are at the zero bound (US 1930, Japan 90's) or during periods of rapidly rising inflation (US 1970s).
 Like now.

 In short, 60/40 portfolios may not provide the protection or return that their owners expect.
-Not that I'd expect them to pay any attention to these warnings:
+Not that I'd expect them to pay any attention to these warnings, given their recent performance.
+Killer quote time:

 > "Most investors would rather fail conventionally than succeed unconventionally"

 ## Correlation Analysis